Jared Kushner Slammed As ‘Avatar Of Elite Incompetence’ As Donald Trump Reportedly Considers Dumping Him

 “Trump is malignantly crazy about the bad poll numbers,” a source said.

-“He’s going to broom Kushner and [campaign manager Brad] Parscale — the numbers are not getting better,” said another source.
+“He’s going to broom Kushner and [campaign manager Brad] Parscale — the numbers are not getting better,” said another insider.

 While they maintain a unified front in public, Trump has apparently been frustrated with Kushner in the past.